Ida Macalpine: George III and porphyria controversy

 In their seminal work George III and the Mad Business (1969), Macalpine and Hunter connected the king's symptoms with porphyria and argued that he had inherited it from his Stuart ancestors, finding comparable symptoms in Mary, Queen of Scots and King James VI and I. They also identified comparable symptoms in George III's descendants but felt restrained from naming these descendants publicly.
 (Note: Macalpine and Hunter also suspected that an uncle of Queen Elizabeth II might have porphyria.
 Prince William of Gloucester, son of Queen Elizabeth II's uncle Prince Henry, Duke of Gloucester, was diagnosed with porphyria in 1968.
 The diagnosis was made, after examination, by the prince's physician, Headley Bellringer; Professor Ishihara in Tokyo; and the dermatologist Arthur Rook.
 Geoffrey Dean, whom Macalpine considered a member of the "axis" of the opponents to her hypothesis, accepted the diagnosis and in the 1990s commented that Macalpine and Hunter might have been right about George III's illness.)
 Historians came to accept, and some even strongly advocate, porphyria as George III's illness in the 1970s.
 George III and the Mad Business dismissed psychodynamic readings of the king's illness and portraying the diagnosis of porphyria as the triumph of scientific psychiatry over speculation.
-Macalpine complained that the greatest difficulty she and Hunter encountered in their research was the "squeamishness" of George III's then-living descendants to "supply the necessary goods" (samples of urine and feces).
+Macalpine complained that the greatest difficulty she and Hunter encountered in their research was the "squeamishness" of George III's then-living descendants to "supply the necessary goods" (samples of urine and faeces).
 She wrote, "How I look forward to the time when we no longer depend on Royalty."

 Stephen Lock, haematologist and editor-in-chief of the British Medical Journal, wrote that Macalpine "was unscientific in her approach: she would almost have crucified anybody who dared to oppose her, taking opposition personally-but would hint of eminent personages who confirmed her story (and even of having got clandestine specimens of Royal urine, which had proved positive)."
 Near the end of her life, Macalpine organized and presented her collection of early printed works and items related to King George III in an exhibition at Kew Palace.